vkosuri/vkosuri.github.io/_posts/2017-07-03-bottom-to-top-approach-for-list-comprehension.md

 With Referencing pull request comment [#809 (comment)](https://github.com/gunthercox/ChatterBot/pull/809#discussion_r125018676)

-Yes, I agree with @gunthercox comment, readability is very important any language it will gives us many advantages for example
+Yes, I agree with [@gunthercox](https://github.com/gunthercox) comment, readability is very important any language it will gives us many advantages for example

 - Catching issues will be very easier and new develop/integration will become very easier.
 - Etc.

 Yes some-times it is necessary improve our code performance also, With some hacks the below formats are looking good to me.

-The method i named it here :arrow_heading_up: **Bottom to top approach for list comprehension**, will provide more readability :eyes:
+The method i named it here **Bottom to top approach for list comprehension**, will provide more readability.

 I did some exercise on some examples, All the example are valid PEP 8 Style Guide :thumbsup: